-Further details can be found on the documents below, particularly the FAQ document.
+Further details can be found on the documents below, particularly the Resource document.

-Established by the NCAA Women's Volleyball Rules Committee, the following must be adhered to by any conference or institution choosing to use CRS during the 2016 season.
+Established by the NCAA Women's Volleyball Rules Committee, the following must be adhered to by any conference or institution choosing to use CRS.

 Decisions regarding the following rules, as stated in the NCAA Rules book, may be challenged/reviewed: